robfletcher/grails-gson/readme.md

 ### Using Grails converters

-The plugin provides a Grails converter implementation so that you can replace usage of the existing `grails.converters.JSON` class with `grails.plugin.gson.GSON`.
+The plugin provides a Grails converter implementation so that you can replace usage of the existing `grails.converters.JSON` class with `grails.plugin.gson.converters.GSON`.
 For example:

 ``` groovy
 import grails.plugin.gson.converters.GSON